 Anglo-Saxon England was a rich, orderly, structured society where everyone knew his place, his rights and his duties, a centre of Christianity and learning.
 The Norman conquest changed all that.

-It is interesting to speculate what would have happened had Harold not broken his oath to William of Normandy, had William been crowned king immediately after the death of Edward the Confessor.
+It is interesting to speculate what would have happened had Harold not broken his oath to William of Normandy, or had William been crowned king immediately after the death of Edward the Confessor.
 He might then have introduced changes to the way England was governed more slowly, maybe even left many of the existing structures in place.

 Would England have as many castles had William arrived in peace?